 The 2014 Sullivan Estate Cabernet Sauvignon shows a bouquet of great depth with notes of blackberry, dust, cedar box and cigar smoke.
 Keeps evolving wonderfully in the glass as it opens.
 A lovely entry that is immediately supple on the palate – layered in flavor but delicate in structure – finishes smoothly with polished slightly chalky tannins.

 Legend has it that the borders of Rancho Caymus and Rancho Carne Humana (two of a number of early Ranchos located in the Napa Valley) were formed after a horse walking north from Napa and a horse walking south from the town of Calistoga met about half way between the two locations.
 In any case, the name of this wine, Coeur de Vigne means “heart of the vine” in French referencing their geographical center point in Napa Valley.
 This wine is always a Bordeaux style blend.
 The 2014 Sullivan “Coeur de Vigne” Red Wine Blend shows lively and youthful fruit-driven aromatics with notes of dark chocolate.
 Somewhat savory or meaty on the palate, shows excellent acidity and slightly chalky tannins that linger for quite some time.
 This is a very balanced wine.

-Sullivan produces several wines under the James O’Neil label including a Merlot and a Cabernet Sauvignon.
+Sullivan produces several wines under the James O’Neil label including a Merlot (which grows particularly well on their property) and a Cabernet Sauvignon.

 This wine is named after the winery founder Jim O’Neil Sullivan, and the artist that created the image for the label; look closely at the label, you will see a woman’s face somewhat hidden at first glance.